 The DZIF research field “Healthcare-associated and Antibiotic-resistant bacterial Infections” aims to develop new strategies against the development and spread of resistance.
 These include both improved control of the spread of infection and using antibiotics more responsibly, e.g. through antibiotic stewardship, in addition to developing new vaccines and drugs.

 Many pathogens that lead to problematic infections in hospitals are brought into the hospitals by humans.
-For example, Staphylococcus aureus frequently colonises the nose, which normally has no further effects but can, for example, have severe consequences in the event of surgery.
 Scientists aim to develop treatment forms that eliminate these bacteria in time, i.e. before a surgical intervention.